 Data types have been described separately from the fields that use the data types.

 No conformance information is provided for optional message elements and segments (“O”) or unsupported message elements and segments (“X”).
 This includes cardinality, value sets and descriptive information.
 Implementers who want to use optional message elements should refer to the base HL7 V2.5.1 Standard to determine how these optional message elements will be used.
 Conformance information is provided when a conditional predicate resolves to an “R” or “RE” on either the “a” or “b” part of the expression, regardless of the opposite value, e.g., C(R/O).

+This guide provides conditional predicates for some fields; note that the condition may be dependent on data elements that are marked as “O” (optional).
+In these cases, the interpretation by the reader should be “if the optional element is used, then these additional constraints are now required.”
+That is, if the optional element is present, then these additional constraints are now active.
+This guidance is included as it is logically true but these conditional elements are not tested.

 This guide uses “X” as a conformance usage indicator very sparingly.
 Where the underlying standard indicates the segments/field/component is present for backwards compatibility (“B”) or withdrawn ("W") an “X” will be used.
 A small number of other message elements that are clearly out of scope for the use case have been given the "X" usage.
 All other message elements have either been further constrained to R/RE/C(a/b) or have been left as "O" to enable trading partners to explore additional capabilities.
-Note that without a clearly agreed to complementary profile between trading partners, an EHR does not have to send any elements marked as an "O", nor does a receiver of a lab order have to process any elements marked as an "O".
+Note that without a clearly agreed to complementary profile between trading partners, an EHR that is compliant with this implementation guide does not have to send any elements marked as an "O", nor does a receiver of a lab order that is compliant with this implementation guide have to process any elements marked as an "O".
 Neither trading partner can mandate the other to accept any such complementary profiles to enable basic laboratory orders interfacing "out-of-the-box".

 Message Element Attributes